JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 │ 2   │ 2     │ 3.0     │
 ```

-In DataFrames.jl, the `groupby` function returns a `GroupedDataFrame` object that
-contains a dictionary for efficient key lookups.
-Hence, it performs well
+In DataFrames.jl, the `GroupedDataFrame` object that contains a dictionary for efficient key lookups.
-when you need to perform lookups repeatedly.
+Hence, it performs well when you need to perform lookups repeatedly.

 ### More advanced commands